covid-policy-modelling/web-ui/verification/README.md

 Scripts to verify web-ui scripts

+## verify-cached-data-dry-run.sh

+This will use cached downloads, and check what data has been parsed.
+Note that if the external websites were updated, this wouldn't catch the issue - you'll need to use other scripts for that.

 ## verify-live-data-dry-run.sh

 This will fetch data from the live websites, and check what data has been downloaded.